jbrems/fanfaars-website/README.md

 firebase login
 ```

-> For locally testing the Firestore hook you can uncomment the http function and call that in stead.

 ## Deploy
 ```
 yarn deploy
 ```
-> On Windows it is not possible to deploy cloud functions to Firebase.
-> Hence you have to rename the `functions` folder to something else before deploying.

-> Deploying functions has to be done from a Linux based machine.
+> Deploying has to be done from a Linux enabled machine.

 From a fresh git clone on a Windows machine with Ubuntu bash:
 ```